GrimoireGL/grimoire.gl/source/guide/installation.md

 > What will occur when import without `register`?
 >
 > The code called by `register` is including actual grimoirejs code to be bundled.
-> However, the require code without `register` (for example `require('grimoirejs-preset-basic')`) is just referencing GrimoireJS variable which is global reference to Grimoire.js
+> The require code without `register` (for example `require('grimoirejs-preset-basic')`) is just referencing GrimoireJS variable which is global reference to Grimoire.js
 > This is used for fetching grimoire interface from npm without accessing global variable and linking actual grimoire.js code with `<script>` tag.